Justice of the Peace

 strongly recommend a rehearsal if your ceremony involves other participants and/or a formal

 processional.
-Feedback from my couples tells me that their rehearsals help put everyone at ease and
+Feedback from my couples tells me that their rehearsals with me help put everyone at

 What do you wear when officiating?

 I usually wear business attire such as a black suit or dress.
-I also have a vintage black judicial robe and
+I also have a vintage black judicial robe for

 Do we need to invite you to the reception?